leonp/leonp.github.io/_work/static-site-jekyll-netlify-dynamic-features.md

 img: ss-slaughter.jpg
 alt: A screenshot of events from the Suffolk Libraries website
 excerpt: "I migrated the Suffolk Libraries website from a WordPress backend using a theme built on the Foundation framework.
 We moved to a static website built on Jekyll and hosted by Netlify.
 The site is faster, more stable and more secure, yet it still handles dynamic features such as events and forms."
+summary: "I migrated the Suffolk Libraries website from a WordPress backend using a theme built on the Foundation framework.
+We moved to a static website built on Jekyll and hosted by Netlify.
+The site is faster, more stable and more secure, yet it still handles dynamic features such as events and forms."
 ---

 ## Overview